shopware/docs/products/enterprise-cloud/cli-setup.md

 # CLI Setup

-The CLI is your tool to connect with your Enterprise cloud environment, push changes and trigger deployments etc.
+The CLI is your tool to connect with your Enterprise Cloud environment, push changes and trigger deployments etc.

 ## Download & Install

-In order to install Enterprise cloud CLI, run the following command
+In order to install Enterprise Cloud CLI, run the following command

 ```bash
 curl -sfS https://cli.shopware.com/installer | php